Top 7 Eco-Friendly Roofing Options and Positive Impact of Green Roof Benefits for Commercial Buildings

 What makes wood shingles so eco-friendly is their ability to be constructed from reclaimed or recycled wood that can even be reused after the roof has lived out its useful life.
 A roof replacement with wood shingles will generally last 15 to 20 years.

-Solar roofs are a relatively new option offered by green roof companies.
+4: Solar Roofs(panels or solar tiles): Solar roofs are a relatively new option offered by green roof companies.
 There are a couple of different ways to approach a solar roofing project.
 One method is to have solar panels placed on your current roof, and another is to use solar tiles to construct an entirely new one.
 Both options help cut back on energy costs by converting sunlight into a usable form of electricity for your home.

 The downside to a solar roof is the installation cost.
 When choosing to install solar panels on your roof, you can expect to pay somewhere between $16,000 and $31,000.

-A common roofing option in areas with a desert-like climate is clay tiles.
+5: Clay Tiles: A common roofing option in areas with a desert-like climate is clay tiles.
 Clay tiles are 100% recyclable, and choosing them for your green roof benefits you in other ways as well.
 Due to their design, clay tiles work as a great insulator, which can help lower your electric bill.

-Eco-friendly Roofing Option 6: Living Roofs
+6: Living Roofs

 When it comes to choosing green roof systems, commercial buildings can't go much more green than living roofs.
 Where normally, a roof would consist of tiles or shingles, a living roof instead transforms the space into a garden.
 Apart from the unique aesthetic appeal, living roofs provide plenty of other eco-friendly benefits.
 A big one is that a living roof actually has the capability of improving the air quality of the surrounding area.